StopModReposts/Illegal-Mod-Sites/README.md

 StopModReposts is a movement against illegal redistribution of Minecraft content, mainly focused on mods.
 The movement consists of a [website](http://stopmodreposts.org/), a [Twitter campaign](https://twitter.com/search?q=%23StopModReposts&src=savs), a [list of illegal mod mirrors](http://git.io/jaBI), and a [browser plugin](https://stopmodreposts.org/extension).
 We also have a [Discord server](https://discord.gg/zg4tt2M) and a [Twitter profile](https://twitter.com/StopModReposts).

 ## Submitting a site
-To report a site which is illegally redistributing mods, please open an issue in our [issue tracker](http://git.io/jaB7), submit a pull request or join our [Discord sever](https://discord.gg/zg4tt2M) and use the `/submit` command in the #submit-site channel.
+To report a site which is illegally redistributing mods, please visit our [reporting page](https://report.stopmodreposts.org/), submit a pull request (for mass additions/removals) or join our [Discord sever](https://discord.gg/zg4tt2M) and use the `/submit` command in the #submit-site channel.
 We are currently targeting reposting of the following content types: mods, resource packs, maps, and modpacks.
 In addition, we target websites providing malicious Minecraft content.

 ## Submitting Translations